 - Terminal operations.
-Since a significant segment of freight flows are originating or bound to a terminal (maritime, rail or barge) the efficiency of terminal operations in terms of capacity, turnover and gate access, will impact last mile logistics.
-For instance, a terminal with gate congestion will imply additional delays and thus impacting local distribution.
+Since a significant segment of freight flows are originating or bound to a terminal (maritime, rail or barge), the efficiency of terminal operations in terms of capacity, turnover, and gate access, will impact last mile logistics.
+For instance, a terminal with gate congestion will imply additional delays and thus impact local distribution.

 - Warehousing.
-The level of efficiency and responsiveness of a distribution center is linked with the capabilities of performing deliveries on time.
-Near gateways an active transloading function has emerged, which involves additional movements between transloading warehouses and terminal facilities.
+The level of efficiency and responsiveness of a distribution center is linked to the capabilities of performing deliveries on time.
+Near gateways, an active transloading function has emerged, which involves additional movements between transloading warehouses and terminal facilities.

 - Deliveries.
-Movements from a distribution center, often done in less-than-truckload fashion, are also a fundamental part of the process as they usually occur in a congested setting.
-Parking is one of the most common challenge for urban deliveries.
+Movements from a distribution center, often done in a less-than-truckload fashion, are also a fundamental part of the process as they usually occur in a congested setting.
+Parking is one of the most common challenges for urban deliveries.

 Consequently, last mile logistics concerns challenges that are both internal (e.g. terminal operations) and external (e.g. congestion) to freight distribution.
 Internal challenges can mostly be addressed by the industry through better synchronization and coordination of operations, as well as adapted modes, but external challenges require a concerted public policy effort.